gilchristb78/UE5-Gravity/README.md

 ### Todo:

  - [ ] Fix Rotating when Gravity Swaps
-   - [ ] Currently just goes "down" a bit to avoid ground
-   - [ ] should go down the by its height (collision capsule)
    - [ ] better it should slowly rotate towards the correct up vector
- - [ ] Add collision capsule to character not just blueprint
+ - [X] Add collision capsule to character not just blueprint
  - [X] Gravity Point
    - [X] Sphere collision
    - [X] mesh in middle